Leonid Ustrugov: Education

-Ustrugov graduated from the Komissarovsky Technical School (1897) and the Saint Petersburg Institute of Railway Engineers (1902) with the title of engineer of communications and the rank of collegiate secretary.
+Ustrugov graduated from the Komissarovsky Technical School (1897) and the Saint Petersburg Institute of Railway Engineers (1902) with the title of engineer of communications (railways) and the rank of collegiate secretary.

 Railway Engineer

 Ustrugov had an extensive career in railway engineering.
 In 1902–1906, he worked as the manufacturer of the construction of the Moscow Ring Railway.
-On April 1, 1906 he was made Assistant Chief of the section of the Moscow–Kiev–Voronezh Railway.
-On June 23, 1906 he became controller of passenger trains at the Moscow–Passenger station.
-From September 16, 1906 he served as a reserve agent for the Moscow–Passenger station.
-From February 1, 1907 he was Assistant Head of the Northern Railway's technical movement.
-From January 1, 1909 – Auditor, from July 15, 1909 he was Senior Auditor of the Northern Railway Traffic Services.
-On January 8, 1911 he became Assistant Chief of the Service of the Samara–Zlatoust Railway.
-On April 15, 1913 he was appointed Head of the Omsk Railway Traffic Service, Deputy Head of the Omsk Railway.
-For impeccable mobilization work in 1914 he was awarded the Order of Saint Anna, 3rd class.
-On May 1, 1916 he was made Head of the Omsk Railway, and on November 1, 1916 he was made Assistant Head of the Railway Department of the Ministry of Railways of Russia.
+On April 1, 1906, he was made Assistant Chief of the section of the Moscow–Kiev–Voronezh Railway.
+On June 23, 1906, he became controller of passenger trains at the Moscow–Passenger station.
+From September 16, 1906, he served as a reserve agent for the Moscow–Passenger station.
+From February 1, 1907, he was Assistant Head of the Northern Railway's technical movement.
+From January 1, 1909 – Auditor, from July 15, 1909, he was Senior Auditor of the Northern Railway Traffic Services.
+On January 8, 1911, he became Assistant Chief of the Service of the Samara–Zlatoust Railway.
+On April 15, 1913, he was appointed Head of the Omsk Railway Traffic Service, Deputy Head of the Omsk Railway.
+For impeccable mobilization work in 1914, he was awarded the Order of Saint Anna, 3rd class.
+On May 1, 1916, he was made Head of the Omsk Railway, and on November 1, 1916, he was made Assistant Head of the Railway Department of the Ministry of Railways of Russia.
 From February to October 1917, he served as Deputy Minister of Railways under the Provisional Government.